The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Conclusions

 \item \textbf{External mass scale comparisons:} One-to-one cross-matches with X-ray catalogues recover known systematic offsets.
-Relative to MCXC-II, \textsc{Manticore-Local} masses are typically higher by factors of $\sim 2$, consistent with the compounding effects of hydrostatic bias and scaling relation systematics in X-ray mass proxies.
+Relative to MCXC-II, \textsc{Manticore-Local} masses are typically higher by factors of $\sim 1.7$, consistent with the compounding effects of hydrostatic bias and scaling relation systematics in X-ray mass proxies, with individual outliers reaching ratios of 3--9.
 By contrast, agreement with the weak-lensing-calibrated eROSITA mass scale is close to unity.
-This demonstrates the ability of constrained catalogues to reveal systematics in existing mass proxies on an object-by-object basis, identifying individual outliers that warrant targeted follow-up rather than being marginalized over in population-level analyses. \end{itemize}
+Outlier diagnostics suggest that mass discrepancies are more likely driven by catalogue-specific X-ray systematics than by reconstruction failures, though definitive attribution requires independent validation.
+Constrained catalogues thus provide a framework to flag individual systems with significant discrepancies for targeted follow-up, enabling systematic investigation of potential biases rather than marginalizing over them in population-level analyses.